g-apparence/flutter_mvvm/README.md

 ## Application routes
 As said in previous section, builder can be usefull to keep a page state across rebuilds.
 This only store the way you create a page.
+Prefer this method as it's easyer and much better.
 Ex:
 ```
 final homePageBuilder = MyAppWithBuilder();